IvailoAleksandrov/IvailoAleksandrov/README.md

 developer.
 I had a lot of experience in accountant , finance and e-commerce.
 I hope that my previous experience will be useful in solving future projects.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-My courses from SoftUni - Programming Basics with C#, Programming Fundamentals with C#
+My courses from SoftUni - Programming Basics with C#, Programming Fundamentals with C#, C# Advanced and OOP
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -